 DTU Strengthens Defence Collaborations, Launches Geospatial Tech Department and Expands Global Ties: VC Prateek Sharma

-In an exclusive conversation with Shiksha, Delhi Technological University (DTU) Vice Chancellor Prof. Prateek Sharma shared how the institution is building strong R&D collaborations with DRDO, MoRTH, and BRO to support India’s self-reliance in defence and infrastructure.
+Delhi Technological University, Vice Chancellor, Prof. Prateek Sharma shared how institution is building strong R&D collaborations with DRDO, MoRTH, and BRO to support India’s self-reliance in defence and infrastructure.

 VC: Yes, the M.Tech in Cyber Security is now open for admissions.
 There are 30 seats, and applicants need a valid GATE score.
-The form is live on our website.

 Q: You’ve mentioned a strong focus on research-based postgraduation.
 Could you elaborate on your M.Tech by Research initiatives?

 VC: Certainly.
 Traditional M.Tech has more coursework and less time for actual research.
-Our M.Tech by Research model flips this—one semester of coursework and three semesters of research.
+Our M.Tech by Research model flips this, one semester of coursework and three semesters of research.
 This allows working professionals to continue research in collaboration with industries or government labs.

 We’ve launched: